Seiko Watch Repair

 I am asked about the Seiko Chronograph with Seiko Movements 7t32 and 7t34 more than any other Seiko watch.
 The movement has been discontinued.
 I can still get circuit boards for the watch and most external parts.
 However, the repair is time-consuming and the circuit board is expensive, so you will probably be paying me about $200.00 to have these models repaired.

 I am also asked about the Seiko automatic series beginning with 613 (e.g. 6134, 6139 etc).
 If the center seconds hand will not go to zero and ends up in different places each time you push the reset button.
 Your watch is probably worn out and I cannot make it better.
 Other than the mentioned I can usually repair the insides but can not get external parts like bezels, sometimes with a lot of searching I can get crowns.
 They can usually be made at least water resistant, but usually cannot be made water resistant to their original rating.
-The repair cost is generally around 180.00 to 200.00.
+The repair cost is generally around 180.00 and up.
 Also until further notice I am no longer taking in for repair any Seiko 7009 watches.